-Be prepared before, during and after your first credit counseling session
+Knowing what to ask will help you be prepared before, during and after your initial credit counseling session

 Talking it out is no longer reserved for the psychiatrist’s couch.

 When it comes to finances, Americans are seeking credit counseling in vast numbers.
 Last year, the two largest networks of nonprofit consumer credit counseling agencies assisted a combined total of 7.3 million people.

 “If you’re really drowning, and you’re having trouble keeping up with the bills, it’s never a bad idea to get help,” says Chris Farrell, economics editor of Marketplace Money, a segment of the Marketplace public radio show.
 “Sometimes it can be really helpful to talk to somebody.”